 Names: The genus Monotropa is derived from two Greek words, monos, meaning 'one' and tropos, meaning 'turn' or 'direction', together referring to the flower heads all facing one direction.
 The species name uniflora, means 'one flowered'.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The family name, Ericaceae, includes plants as varied as the wintergreens and the blueberries.
-The Monotropas with their lack of chlorophyll, are placed in a separate subsection - the Monotropoideae.
-You will find some references that treat that as a separate family - the Monotropaceae, but authorities such as Flora of North America do not accept that.
+The Monotropas with their lack of chlorophyll, are placed in a separate subsection by some botanists - the Monotropoideae.
+You will find some references that treat that as a separate family - the Monotropaceae, but authorities such as Flora of North America do not accept the family separation.

 Comparison: The most confusing species will be Monotropa hypopitys, Pinesap.
 There the inflorescence is usually a raceme, not a single flower; the sepals are dissimilar to the bracts, the petals may have a darker color in the reddish spectrum, the nectary lobes do not curve around the filament bases, the stigmas usually have a subtended ring of hairs, the fruiting capsule is thin and usually falls away after seed dispersal.

 Above: A dense stand of Indian Pipe with flowers in all 3 states - just emerged, at maturity, and forming seed heads.

 Below: The flower stem has leaves reduced to small scales.
 The flower head in the upright position indicates the seed capsule is forming.